PSM-support/SW_BMS-update/README.md

 # SW_BMS-update
-Sunwoda BMS update v.1.5 for PSM
+Sunwoda BMS update v.1.5 (Windows 7 or later) for PSM

 The Sunwoda BMS update software uses CAN for communication with the controller module.
 PCAN-USB is supported by default.

 ![PCAN-USB](https://www.peak-system.com/uploads/tx_commerce/rte/RTEmagicC_PCAN-USB_Group_2014.jpg.jpg)
-*pic from manufacture's web site*
+*pic from PCAN manufacture's web site*

 **Step 1** : download and install PCAN-USB driver for Windows